30 Rock season 3

-The third season of 30 Rock, an American television comedy series, consists of 22 episodes and began airing on October 30, 2008, on the NBC network in the United States.
-The season was produced by Broadway Video, Little Stranger, and NBC Universal; the executive producers were series creator Tina Fey, Lorne Michaels, Marci Klein, David Miner, and Robert Carlock.
+The third season of 30 Rock, an American television comedy series, consists of 22 episodes that aired from October 30, 2008 to May 14, 2009 on the NBC network in the United States.
+The show follows Tina Fey, Tracy Morgan, Alec Baldwin, Jane Krakowski, and others as they produce a fictitious live sketch comedy television series TGS.
+Salma Hayek and Jon Hamm make recurring guest appearances as love interests.
+The season was produced by Broadway Video, Little Stranger, and NBC Universal; the executive producers were series creator Fey, Lorne Michaels, Marci Klein, David Miner, and Robert Carlock.

-In this season, Liz focuses heavily on her personal life, trying to adopt a child and find a new romantic partner.
-Meanwhile, Jack Donaghy pursues a new relationship, Jenna Maroney undertakes a new Janis Joplin-based film project, and Tracy Jordan enjoys the success of his video game developed at the end of the previous season.
+In this season, Liz Lemon (Fey) focuses on her personal life, trying to adopt a child and find a new romantic partner.
+Meanwhile, Jack Donaghy (Baldwin) pursues a new relationship, Jenna Maroney (Krakowski) undertakes a new Janis Joplin-based film project, and Tracy Jordan (Morgan) enjoys the success of his video game developed at the end of the previous season.